android/compose-samples/Jetcaster/README.md

 ### Others
 Some other notable things which are implemented:

-* [`WindowInsets`](https://developer.android.com/reference/kotlin/android/view/WindowInsets) support is provided by the [Accompanist Insets](https://google.github.io/accompanist/insets/) library.
-* Images are all provided from each podcast's RSS feed, and loaded using [Accompanist Coil](https://google.github.io/accompanist/coil/) library.
+* Images are all provided from each podcast's RSS feed, and loaded using [Coil][coil] library.

 ## Architecture
 The app is built in a Redux-style, where each UI 'screen' has its own [ViewModel][viewmodel], which exposes a single [StateFlow][stateflow] containing the entire view state.
 Each [ViewModel][viewmodel] is responsible for subscribing to any data streams required for the view, as well as exposing functions which allow the UI to send events.